FEBRUARY 2026 · 7 MIN READ

 When requesting proposals from security firms, ask specifically whether they have experience testing USSD platforms and what their methodology covers.
 Not all penetration testing providers have the expertise to test these systems effectively.

 USSD testing should be part of your broader VAPT programme.
 For BNR-regulated institutions, our BNR compliance guide explains the full requirements.
-See our pricing guide for what to expect cost-wise.
+For mobile money platform security beyond USSD, read mobile money security testing.
+For API-level vulnerabilities behind USSD gateways, see API security in banking.